 So – I set out on the quest to make my own version of the mango michelada at home.

-I started with the mango.
-I thought about pureeing up some frozen mango and adding it into the mix, but then I thought that may be a bit too thick.
+I thought about pureeing some frozen mango and adding it into the mix.
+But, I thought that may be a bit too thick.
 I definitely didn’t want my michelada to have a smoothie like texture – I mean, eeww.
 But, I did want it to have a noticeable mango quality to it.

-To tart it up a bit, I added in the juice of half a lime and then I sprinkled in some hot sauce too, just to really give this cocktail a good bit of oomph.
+To tart things up a bit, I added in the juice of half a lime and then I sprinkled in some hot sauce too, just to really give this cocktail a good bit of oomph.
 But the final kicker came with the salted rim.

-Instead of just plain salt, I combined a bit of Simply Organic Ancho Chili Powder with some coarse kosher salt – about a 1-1 ratio.
+Instead of just plain salt, I combined a bit of chili powder with some coarse kosher salt – about a 1-1 ratio.
 Then, I ran a lime around the rim of my glass and gave it a nice coating in aforementioned chili powder-salt mixture.
-Not only did it look pretty, but it gave such great flavor to the michelada – Kind of like a cherry does on top of a sundae…
+Not only did it look pretty, but it gave such great flavor to the michelada.
+Kind of like a cherry does on top of a sundae…

 Have you tried a michelada before?
 What about a mango michelada?
 Are you feeling me on this one… ?

-Combine salt and chile powder in a shallow dish.
+- Combine salt and chile powder in a shallow dish.
 Rub a lime wedge around the rim of a tall glass and then press the rim into the salt-chile mixture to coat.

-Fill glass 2/3 full with ice and then add lime juice and mango juice.
+- Fill glass 2/3 full with ice and then add lime juice and mango juice.
 Add in a few drops of hot sauce if desired and stir to combine.
 Top with beer and serve remaining beer on the side (you may have extra beer, but you can continue adding to your glass as you drink it down).